lychan/Prediction-Model-of-PCB-Toxicity-in-California/README.md

 ### Project Description

+**What is PCB?**

+PCB" refers a group of man-made chemicals called polychlorinated biphenyls.
+There were mostly widely used in coolants and lubricants in transformers, capacitors, and other electrical equipment, until they were banned in the late 1970s.
+They do not break down easily and can remain in environment for decades.

+- Based on EPA guidelines, the maximum allowable level of PCB is 75 nanograms of Polychlorinated Biphenyls (PCBs) per gram of wet weight (ww) in a substance, typically used in regulations regarding food safety
+- Biomagnification is the process by which the concentration of toxic substances increases at

 #### Sprint 1
 For Sprint 1 of the project, I collected and took a preliminary look into the data.
 Originally, I had wanted to look at the relationship between water pd levels and temperature and see how that affects the chemical levels in the species, but I could not find relevant data for it.